tomasAnch/Journal-React-FH/README.md

 # Journal App

+**THIS APPLICATION WAS DEVELOPED AS PART OF FERNANDO HERRERA´S REACT COURSE**

 Is an application that allows you to capture and share your experiences in a visually appealing way.
 Record your special moments, add photos, and share your stories easily and quickly.

 ## Features
 - Registration and Authentication: